From Emperor to Citizen

-From Emperor to Citizen: The Autobiography of Aisin-Gioro Pu Yi (我的前半生, literally translated as The First Half of My Life) is the autobiography of Puyi, the last emperor of China.
+From Emperor to Citizen: The Autobiography of Aisin-Gioro Pu Yi (我的前半生, literally translated as The First Half of My Life), also titled The Last Manchu, is the autobiography of Puyi, credited both as Aisin-Gioro Pu Yi and Henry Pu Yi in English, the last emperor of China.
 The Bernardo Bertolucci film The Last Emperor is based on this book.